-- Risks to patients were not always assessed and managed.
-For example, the practice did not have a defibrillator and had not assessed the risk of this. - Portable electrical equipment testing was in need of renewal and there was no log of the cleaning of handheld clinical equipment. - There was an effective system in place for reporting and recording significant events. - Lessons were shared to make sure action was taken to improve safety in the practice. - When things went wrong patients received reasonable support, truthful information, and a written apology.
+- Some risks to patients were not always assessed and managed.
+For example, the practice had purchased a defibrillator since the last inspection in January 2017 but had failed to train staff in its use.
+The use of the defibrillator had not been integrated into the existing practice emergency procedures.
+We were advised after the inspection that training would take place in February 2018. - Portable electrical equipment testing was in need of renewal and at the time of inspection there was no log of the cleaning of handheld clinical equipment.
+We were provided with evidence after the inspection of a cleaning log implemented in November 2017. - There was a system in place for reporting and recording significant events.
+However we were not assured that all significant events were being recorded. - Lessons were shared to make sure action was taken to improve safety in the practice. - When things went wrong patients received reasonable support, truthful information, and a written apology.
 They were told about any actions to improve processes to prevent the same thing happening again. - The practice had systems, processes and practices in place to keep patients safe and safeguarded from abuse.